Project Learning Outcome Goal: Create by exploring a variety of skills and techniques

 6. Begin production of your design

-- Plan out your painting of the Cyanotype Paper!!!
+- Plan out your painting of the Cyanotype Paper based on your composition design!!!

-- Paint and print 3 versions of your composition (to learn from each exposure)
+- Print 3 versions of your composition (to learn from each exposure)

-- Dry and Iron your Three prints flat
+- Dry and Iron (use the heat press) your final three prints flat

 Design Process STAGE 6: Test and Evaluate